Thane railway station

-Thane (formerly Thana, station code: TNA) is an A1 category major railway station of the Indian Railways serving the city of Thane, Located in Maharashtra, it is one of the busiest railway stations in India.
+Thane (station code: TNA) is a NSG-1 category major railway station of the Indian Railways serving the city of Thane, Located in Maharashtra, it is one of the busiest railway stations in India.
 As of 2013, Thane railway station handles 260000 people daily.
-More than 1,000 trains visit the station each day, including 330+ long-distance trains.
-The station has ten platforms.
-It is the origin and destination station of all the trans-harbour suburban trains.
-Thane is India's first passanger railway Station along with Boribunder Railway Station.
+More than 1,000 trains visit the station each day, including more than 330 long-distance trains.
+The station has 10 platforms.
+It is the origin and destination station of all trans-harbour suburban trains.
+When built, it was India's first passenger railway Station along with Bori Bunder railway station.

 History

 Thane railway station was the terminus for the first ever passenger train in India.
 On 16 April 1853, the first passenger train service was inaugurated from Bori Bunder (now renamed Chhatrapati Shivaji Maharaj Terminus), Mumbai to Thane.
 Covering a distance of 34 km, it was hauled by three locomotives: Sahib, Sindh, and Sultan, and carried around 400 passengers.